+After my tandem jump, I asked my tandem instructor how long he was into Skydiving and to my surprise, he told me 4 years.
 I then asked him how long it takes to learn to skydive.
 He told me about the AFF Course, that depending on your commitment and many other factors, basically, you could learn to Skydive in 1 or 2 weeks if you do it intensively.

-I then asked about the AFF course:
+He told me about the AFF course:

 It is an 8 hours ground course, and a minimum of 9 jumps.